 ** Eggs: Use large eggs only and crack them into a separate bowl.
 This way, you don’t take a chance of getting eggshells in the batter, and the eggs are ready to go once it’s time to add them.

-** Mixing the batter: We can’t emphasize enough that you must mix the butter, cream cheese, and sugar for several minutes.
-There is no leavening in this cake other than a pinch of salt, so the mixing will incorporate air which will help the cake rise.
+** Mixing the batter: We can’t emphasize enough that you must mix the butter, cream cheese, and sugar for several minutes but not too fast.
+There is no leavening in this cake other than a pinch of salt, so the mixing will incorporate air, which will help the cake rise.
 But don’t overmix once you add the eggs and flour!

 ** Baking: The baking time for this cake is never going to be exact, as ovens vary, but typically it takes about 1.5 hours.
 I have made it in as little as an hour and ten minutes or as long as an hour and forty minutes.
 Once you’ve made it and know your oven, you’ll know exactly how long to bake.